Howdy Moon

 Howdy Moon was the sole album by the band Howdy Moon, released in 1974.
 The band included Valerie Carter, Richard Hovey and Jon Lind.

+Howdy Moon was formed on the ashes of another group, RJ Fox, a vocal trio in the genre of Crosby, Stills & Nash of which Richard Hovey was the leader.
+In 1972 Valerie Carter also began working with the group, however, broke up shortly after.
+The two artists decide to continue their collaboration also involving singer-songwriter Jon Lind and giving life to Howdy Moon.

-The trio of friends moved to Los Angeles where they were signed by A&M Records and played at The Troubadour.
+They were signed by A&M Records and played at The Troubadour.
 Many of the musicians from the band Little Feat are featured on the album.

 After Howdy Moon disbanded, Lowell George produced Just a Stone's Throw Away, Valerie Carter's first solo album.
 The song "Cook With Honey", written by Carter, was also a minor hit for Judy Collins.